writethedocs/www/docs/team.rst

 Responsibilities
   - Meet quarterly to discuss community-wide projects and strategy, make internal organizational decisions, and give team leads a place to raise issues and ask questions
-  - Publish a quarterly transparency report with important updates and any decisions that were made during the quarterly meeting
+  - Publish a quarterly transparency report ("meeting minutes") with important updates and any decisions that were made during the quarterly meeting
-  - Follow and respond to emails sent to the Community Council mailing list (average volume 1-2 emails per month), including reviewing and approving team lead applications
+  - Follow and respond to emails sent to the Community Council team mailing list (average volume 1-2 emails per month), including reviewing and approving team lead applications

 Membership
   - All team leads are included in the community council (no external membership)